researchk8/TopicsAndTechniques/RAG/RAG_Storing.md

 # Storing

+Storage is a necessary component when building user-facing AI products.
+While agents come with built-in memory, it only lasts during the active session.
+For persistent conversations across sessions, Agno provides storage options that work with individual agents, multi-agent teams and complex workflows.

 ## Vector stores

 One of the most common ways to store and search over unstructured data is to embed it and store the resulting embedding